samdhew/boto3/README.md

 If you have additional scripts or improvements to existing ones, we encourage you to contribute to the repository.
 Fork the project, make your changes, and submit a pull request.
 Let's collaborate to make this repository a valuable resource for the AWS developer community.

-## License

-This repository is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and share the scripts in accordance with the license terms.

 Happy coding with Boto3 and AWS!